tolitius/boot-check/README.md

 Options:
   -h, --help             Print this help info.
   -o, --options OPTIONS  OPTIONS sets yagni options EDN map.
+  -t, --throw-on-errors  throw an exception if the check does not pass
 ```

 #### Yagni entry points